Abhi-Jeeet/NeuroIDE-Code-With-Intelligence/README.md

 - **Toggle AI**: Enable/disable AI suggestions in the editor
 - **Chat Assistant**: Ask questions and get coding help
 - **Context Awareness**: AI understands your current file and project
-- **Fast Responses**: Powered by Google Gemini 1.5 Flash for instant suggestions
+- **Local Processing**: Powered by Ollama with CodeLlama for private, fast suggestions
 - **Smart Code Completion**: Context-aware code suggestions based on your project structure
+- **Offline Capable**: Works with local Ollama server for complete privacy

 ## 🏗️ Project Structure